ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ### Zero-knowledge abuses {#zero-knowledge-abuses}

-The math to verify Zokrates is beyond the scope of this tutorial (and my skills).
+The math to verify Zokrates is beyond the scope of this tutorial (and my abilities).
 However, we can run various checks on the zero-knowledge code to verify that if it is not done correctly it fails.
 All of these tests are going to require us to change [`zero-knowledge.ts`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/zero-knowledge.ts) and restart the entire application.
-IT is not sufficient to restart the server process, because it puts the application in an impossible state (the player has a game in progress, but the game is no longer available).
+IT is not sufficient to restart the server process, because it puts the application in an impossible state (the player has a game in progress, but the game is no longer available to the server).

 #### Wrong answer {#wrong-answer}